In this guide, you'll get started with Cloudflare Pages, and deploy your first website to the platform.

 Click the "Set up a domain" button, and provide the domain that you'd like to serve your Cloudflare Pages site on.
 Depending on the domain, you'll need to configure nameservers or add a custom CNAME record to point the domain to your Cloudflare Pages site.

 Configure your nameservers to point to Cloudflare's name servers.
-If your nameservers are succesfully pointed to Cloudflare, we'll proceed by creating a CNAME record for you!
+If your nameservers are successfully pointed to Cloudflare, we'll proceed by creating a CNAME record for you!

 Add a custom CNAME record